yellowchocobo/yellowchocobo.github.io/_pages/about.md

 Latest News
 ------
+- Nov 2024: Working on the automatic detection of palsas bog in Norway.
 - Nov 2024: Started a new job as Machine Learning Spesialist/Engineer at [Field Geospatial Norway](https://fieldgeo.com/no/)
 - Nov 2024: Wrapping up the three last years of my Marie-Curie postdoc into a final report.
 - Oct 2024: Writing second manuscript in the BOULDERING project.